dragosargint/dcc_virtualisation_lab/README.md

 ![virt_vs_para](./images/virt_vs_para.png)

-We already know how to setup the `e1000` device in the guest and it's asociated tap backend.
+We already know how to setup the `e1000` device in the guest and its asociated tap backend.
 Let's see how we can add a virtio network device in the guest.
 The qemu parameter should look as follows:
 ```